-Airlines for America (A4A), the industry trade organization for the leading U.S. airlines, applauded House Homeland Security Committee action that would require U.S. Customs and Border Protection (CBP) to assess the impact any future preclearance facilities will have on security, passengers, our economy and customs staffing at U.S. gateway airports.
+Airlines for America (A4A) today announced its support for the House Committee on Homeland Securitys plan to pass legislation requiring U.S. Customs and Border Protection (CBP) to assess the impact any future preclearance facilities will have on security, passengers, the economy and customs staffing at U.S. gateway airports.